danishshaikh04/Jobportal/README.md

 ****Job Portal (MERN Stack)****

-This is a Full Stack Job Portal application built using the MERN stack (MongoDB, Express.js, React, Node.js) and integrated with Video.js for enhanced video features.
+This is a Full Stack Job Portal application built using the MERN stack (MongoDB, Express.js, React, Node.js) .
 The platform allows job seekers to browse job listings, and employers to post jobs, and supports features such as user authentication, job search, and profile management.

 ****Features****